 Many of these pics were contributed by James King, who asked me if I could identify the species, which I could not.
 James says it is called pink flamewood where he lives in Iquitos, Peru.
 He reports that the heart of the tree is generally 90% pink plus some other colors, and the sapwood is creamy tan.

 Jim and others have subsequently made some progress in identifying the wood, but it is a species that is, as far as I know, local to the Iquitos area and you are unlikely to find it in exotic wood stores.
-It is available at exoticwoodworld.com, from which site I lifted those pics that James didn't send directly.
+It has been narrowed down to an unknown species in the genus Rinorea.
+It was available at exoticwoodworld.com, from which site I lifted those pics that James didn't send directly.

 June 2013 --- I have now learned that Jim is dead and the company web site is now a broken link, so likely we'll never see this wood again.
 I've left it on the site for now since there may still be some of Jim's stock floating around in the craftworld.